Plate setting – where to put glasses and cutlery

 How to set a table

-The rule of thumb when setting your table, is that the cutlery should always be arranged in the order in which it will be used, starting from the outside and working inwards towards the plate.
+The rule of thumb in table setting is that cutlery is always arranged in the order, in which it will be used, starting from the outside and working inwards towards the plate.
+In other words, the cutlery for the starter should always be on the outside and the cutlery for the main course should be nearest to the plate.

 The knife should always sit to the right of the plate, and the blade of the knife should face the plate.
 However, the rule governing the blade of the knife does not apply to the butter knife on the side plate.
 In this case the blade should face away from the plate.
 The dessertspoon, cake fork or cheese knife should be laid above the plate.

-Setting the table with glasses is often the biggest headache.
-Start with the glass to be used first and place it furthest to the left, so that the guest will work from the outside and in towards the plate.
-That means the sequence is white wine glass, red wine glass, dessert wine glass and, finally, tumbler.
+Many people wonder how to set glasses on the table.
+However, the rule for correct place setting is actually quite simple.
+Start with the glass to be used first and place it furthest to the right, so the guest will work from the outside and in towards the plate.
+That means the sequence is white wine glass, red wine glass, dessert wine glass.
+The placement of the water tumbler is entirely up to your personal preference.
 You can place glasses at an angle or in a straight line.
+Remember that glasses should be shiny and newly polished.

 Decorating the table

-Decorations on the table setting should be eye-catching, and be in line with the rest of the style in your dining room.
+Decorations on the table setting should be eye-catching, and fun details help give guests a special experience.
+The other advantage of place settings with decoration is that it can conceal the inevitable stains that end up on the tablecloth in the course of a dinner.
+Colours help to lend continuity to the table decoration, but limit yourself to 2-3 colours.
 Using a single colour is very effective if you complement the decoration with several shades of that same colour.

 Table setting ideas using flowers and candles

-Flowers add something extra to a table, but be careful to make sure that they are not too tall and dominant, as a huge bouquet may get in the way of guests speaking to one another.
-Discreet floral decorations in small vases can beautifully decorate a table without causing too much chaos.
-Use flowers, candles and other decorations that are in season and serve your theme well.
+Flowers add something extra to a table, but be careful that they are not too tall and dominant.
+A huge bouquet just gets in the way and has to be moved around.
+Subtle floral decoration in small vases decorates the table without disturbing your guests.
+Use flowers, candles and other decorations that are in season.
+For example, you could pick branches and flowers from the garden or find cones, leaves and the likes in the woods.

 Tablecloth and napkins

-If name cards are part of your table setting, place them on the red wine glasses, because they are the highest and the last your guests will use.
-When setting the table you must make sure that your guests have elbow-room, so that they can eat without knocking one another’s elbows.
+When setting the table you must make sure, your guests have elbowroom, so they can dine without knocking one another’s elbows.
 Allow at least 60 cm for each guest, or more if you want room for coffee cups in the table setting from the start.
+Get more tips on dining table sizes in this blog post.

 Discover more